 Use pool noodles, hula hoops, and even faux awards to create the ultimate backyard competition for your little ones.
 Bonus?
 It gets them moving and leaves them ready for a nap.

-This pretty spring flower activity from Samu TV Kids Learning requires multiple colors of finger paints and a few forks.
+spring flower activity from Samu TV Kids Learning requires multiple colors of finger paints and a few forks.
 Use the forks to create pretty "tulips" and a finger dabbed in green paint to draw a stem on each flower.
+10 Build A Fort

 I mean, is there really anything like an indoor fort?
 When spring rain keeps you inside, grab a sheet and drape it over chairs, the couch, or a table and encourage your kids to crawl inside.
 Provide flashlights, books, toys, and other fun items to keep them interested and make it feel like a home away from home.
 It's a favorite activity in our house and, somehow, it brings out the kid in everyone — little and big alike.